 She's a 36-year-old woman who had a full A cup breast size.
 She decided sh...
 Read More

 For a 22-year-old, this woman's breasts drooped significantly, making them appear older.
 She wanted to find a Los Angeles breast implants specialist who could give her breasts a fuller and more youthful appearance.
-She came to Dr. David Stoker's practice to discuss her options with one of our board-certified plastic surgeons.Because her breasts...
+She came to Dr. David Stoker's practice to discuss her options with one of our board-certified plastic surgeons.Because he...
 Read More

 Educated at some of the most elite institutions in the country, Dr. David Stoker uses his highly advanced knowledge to ensure that each patient achieves beautiful, harmonious results — whether it's through a simple non-surgical procedure or a more advanced surgical transformation.
 Learn more about his unique credentials and his approach to plastic surgery.